 What I do

 I offer courses, workshops and resources, for the private, third and public sectors, and the general public, that teach how mindfulness can be developed through photography.
-These are suitable for all levels of photographic ability, are rooted in the origins of mindfulness and influenced by its modern application to stress reduction.
-I am currently writing a mindful photography book that shares all my favourite photography activities to support a connection with the visual moment and encourage a spirit of self enquiry.
-I plan to offer it through this website later in the year.
+These are suitable for all levels of photographic ability and all ages.
+They are rooted in the origins of mindfulness and influenced by its modern application to stress reduction.
+I have recently launched an Online Mindful Photography Course that shares all my favourite photography activities to support a connection with the visual moment and encourage a spirit of self enquiry.
+The FREE Introduction to Mindful Photography Course is a great place to start.

 I keep a regular blog that shares photos and feedback from my mindful activities and my own mindful photography practice.
-I meditate daily to encourage an ability to remain present with the one thing that I am doing and practice being mindful in all aspects of my life.
-It is a lifetime practice!
+I meditate daily to develop my ability to remain present with the one thing that I am doing and practice being mindful in all aspects of my life.
+It is a lifetime practice.
+I fall over plenty, but then get back up!

 You can subscribe to email alerts for the blog below.